timescale/outflux/README.md

 These are the same environment variables that the InfluxDB CLI uses.

 If they are not set, or if you wish to override them, you can do so with the `--input-user` and `--input-pass`.
+Also you can specify to Outflux to skip HTTPS verification when communicating with the InfluxDB server by setting the `--input-unsafe-https` flag to `true`.